-New for the Fall 2022 semester, the SPS Peer Academic Success Coaching (PASC) Program will give students the opportunity to work one-on-one with a coach in developing and enhancing their approach to graduate school.
-Rather than focusing on specific course content, PASCs will help SPS students identify barriers to their academic success and determine more effective strategies to be applied both inside and outside of the classroom.
-Concepts such as time management, motivation, utilizing campus resources, goal-setting, test-taking, and exam preparation will be discussed.
+The SPS Peer Academic Success Coaching (PASC) Program gives students the opportunity to work one-on-one with a coach in developing and enhancing their approach to graduate school.
+Rather than focusing on specific course content, PASCs help SPS students identify barriers to their academic success and determine more effective strategies to be applied both inside and outside of the classroom.
+Concepts such as time management, motivation, utilizing campus resources, goal-setting, test-taking, and exam preparation are typically discussed.

 Questions?
 Email the Office of Student Support at sps-studentservices [[at]] columbia [[dot]] edu.